Appealing A Tax Audit Within the IRS

 Time Limit for an Appeal

 “Protest” is the official term for formally appealing an IRS determination.
 You must protest within 30 days of the date on the appeal notice letter—not the date you received it.
-As discussed in Chapter 3, you can also informally appeal to the auditor’s manager.
+As discussed in Winning Your Audit: An In-Depth Guide, you can also informally appeal to the auditor’s manager.

 Meeting the manager does not extend the 30-day deadline to file a formal appeal.
 Make sure you file a written protest, too.